 Higher Education in Prison

-SUNY's Office of Higher Education in Prison (SUNY HEP) work contributes to our mission of providing “the people of New York educational services of the highest quality, with the broadest possible access”.
+The Office of Higher Education in Prison (SUNY HEP) contributes to SUNY’s mission of providing "the people of New York educational services of the highest quality, with the broadest possible access".
 At SUNY, we believe in educational equity for incarcerated New Yorkers and work to achieve fair and inclusive access for incarcerated and formerly incarcerated persons to quality higher education programs during incarceration and upon release into the community.

 Our Vision

-Our vision is to work with all 64 SUNY campuses, CUNY, the Department of Corrections and Community Supervision, the New York prison education community, and the New York State Government to ensure equitable access to higher education in all New York's state prisons and support justice-involved individuals in their academic and professional endeavors during their incarceration and after release.
+Our vision is to ensure all incarcerated New Yorkers have equitable access to higher education during their incarceration and after their release.
 Read more about SUNY's Vision of Educational Equity for Incarcerated New Yorkers.